saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 2. Required class-level property assignments.
 3. init block property assignments and function calls.
 4. secondary constructor property assignments and function calls.
--  Initialization order of the init block (item 3) and the class-level property assignments (item 2) depends on the order they are specified in.
+5. Initialization order of the init block (item 3) and the class-level property assignments (item 2) depends on the order they are specified in.

 ### Delaying Initialization

 #### Late initialization
 - Any `var` property declaration can be appended with the `lateinit` keyword, and the Kotlin compiler will let you put off initializing the property until you assign it.
-- You could implement this pattern using a nullable type instead, but you wouldthen be required to handle your property’s nullability throughout your codebase,which is burdensome.
+- You could implement this pattern using a nullable type instead, but you would then be required to handle your property’s nullability throughout your codebase,which is burdensome.
-- Kotlin doesprovide a way to check whether a late-initialized variable has been initialized, the `isInitialized` check.
+- Kotlin does provide a way to check whether a late-initialized variable has been initialized, the `isInitialized` check.
 - `lateinit` keyword for variable to be initialized by the framework, not by the user, user will later access this property.
 - This also helps in getting meaningful exception.
 - However, `isInitialized` should be used sparingly.

 #### Lazy initialization
 - Some properties may involve some more computationally intensive task when being initialized, like reading from a file.
-- If your class does not require access to a property right away, then lazyinitialization could be a good choice.
+- If your class does not require access to a property right away, then lazy initialization could be a good choice.
 - Lazy initialization is implemented in Kotlin using a mechanism known as a `delegate`.
 - Delegates define templates for how a property is initialized.
 - You use a '`lazy` delegate with the `by` keyword.
-- Lazy initialization takes a lambda in which you define any code that you wish toexecute when your property is initialized.
+- Lazy initialization takes a lambda in which you define any code that you wish to execute when your property is initialized.

 ```kotlin
 // Use of lazy property